Building out new lists really isn’t all that different from creating new pieces

 Spreadsheet View: displays the list in a dynamic spreadsheet view.
 This allows users with permission to interact with the list in the same way as in a standard spreadsheet program.

 Now, as useful as this default display is, and it’s certainly useful for my to do list and my memo notes, it can be an awkward way to ask my volunteers to sign up.
 In fact, any time I want other Listies to interact with my lists and contribute responses, I really just want a simple form to show them.
 They don’t need to see the full range of responses.
 And in some cases, it can be hazardous to your health for everyone to see the responses.
 Then you don’t have to explain why your sister-in-law won’t work with your brother on the same task because of his B.O. problem.
 For reasons like that, you’ll need to customize the data entry form or the display of the list.
-Liferay lets you do exactly that using a custom detail template or list template.
+Liferay lets you do exactly that using a custom form template or display template.